AaronGullickson/git_cheat_sheet/README.md

 You are now fully set up and should be able to push and pull between the repositories.

-If you prefer to do this from the command line, you will have to create the new repository on GitHub first and copy the https address for that repository.
+If you prefer to do this from the command line, you will have to create the new repository on GitHub first and copy the https address for that repository (given to you when you set up the repository for the first time).
 You can then type into the command line (from the right working directory):

 ```bash
 $ git init #initialize the repo